plforacle/database/ol-value-navigator/matching-and-results/matching-and-results.md

     | Oracle Linux basic | 1 | 10 | $800.00 | $8,000.00 |
     | Oracle Linux premier | 2 | 2 | $1,600.00 | $3,200.00 |

+5. Confirm that each of the four lines has **Confirmed** selected as its decision.
+Correct any value or group that does not match the table, and then select **Save representative review**.

+6. Confirm that the application reports `Representative decisions were saved.`

-3. Mark all four lines **Confirmed**, save the representative review, and select **Calculate confirmed results**.
+7. Select **Calculate confirmed results**.

-4. Reconcile the results manually.
+8. Confirm that the results page opens, and reconcile the displayed totals with this table.

     | Period | RHEL | Oracle Linux | Difference |
     | --- | ---: | ---: | ---: |